Spider Jones

-Charles "Spider" Jones (born April 20, 1946) is a Canadian journalist, author, and former amateur boxer.
+Charles "Spider" Jones (born April 20, 1943) is a Canadian journalist, author, and former amateur boxer.
 He is a former three-time Golden Glove Champion and was inducted into the Canadian Boxing Hall of Fame in 1996.
-Jones was once voted "Boxing Commentator and M.C. of the Year" by the Board of Governors of the World Boxing Federation.

 Born and raised in Windsor, Ontario, Jones spent much of his early teen years living across the border in Detroit.

 Jones formerly hosted a talk radio show on CFRB 1010 in Toronto.

+In 1996, Jones was voted "Boxing Commentator and M.C. of the Year" by the Board of Governors of the World Boxing Federation.
+In 2020, he received the Order of Ontario award, and in 2023, he was honoured with the Black Business and Professional Association's Harry Jerome Lifetime Achievement Award.